guidj/rlplg/docs/envs/towerofhanoi.md

 **Rewards**

 There is a penalty of $-1$ for every move, with the exception of actions taken in the terminal state.
-If the move is invalid, either because there is a smaller disk on the destination or no disk at the source, there is an extra reward of $-1$.

 ## Example Instatiation